eunid/netID-docs/docs/cmp/server-based.md

 Description of the backend integration of the netID Permission Center by the CMP (integration from the server side / backend of the CMP if available).

-A netID Partner (TAPP) that sends a user through the Single Sign-On Flow and requests manage a privacy status receives the authentication token (`token`) after the successful login, based on which a user can be authenticated at the netID Permission Center to enable read/write access for that specific users privacy status.
+A netID Partner (TAPP) that sends a user through the Single Sign-On Flow and requests to manage his privacy status receives an access token (`token`) after the successful login.
+Based on this token access to the netID Permission Center is authorized enabling read/write access for that specific users privacy status.

 !!! info  ""
-    The server-based requests are secured via the authentication token.
+    The server-based requests are secured using an access token.
     Calls of this type are blocked from the browser environments for security reasons (no Origin header is allowed!)

 ## Read APIs